 Almost everyone knows Edgar Allan Poe (1809-1849).
 No other 19-century author is as omnipresent in today’s pop culture.
-He has guest starred on the animated series Southpark and The Simpsons and been featured as a character in numerous films.
+He has "guest starred" on the animated series South Park and The Simpsons and been featured as a character in numerous films.
 His face graces the cover of a Beatles album, he has fought crime alongside Batman in the comic series Batman Nevermore (2003) and hunted a serial killer in the film The Raven (2012).
-Every Halloween season, Poe impersonators portray him at libraries, theaters, and graveyards around the globe.
-His legions of fans wear his instantly recognizable face on T-shirts, jewelry, and tattoos.
+Every Halloween season, Poe impersonators portray him around the globe; throughout the year, his legions of fans wear his instantly recognizable face on T-shirts, jewelry and tattoos.

 While Poe is best remembered today for his tales of psychological terror, he was acclaimed in his own day for his satires, mysteries, science fiction, literary criticism and lyric poetry.
 Europeans regarded him as America’s first internationally influential author, and Lord Tennyson deemed him as “America’s most original creative genius.”